IanPylypiukAI/object-eraser-frontend/README.md

-# Tax Chatbot AI
+# AI Object Eraser

-AI-assistant for analyzing and searching for information in tax documents (IRS Code).
+AI-powered tool for removing unwanted objects from images with precision and ease.

 ## Getting Started